 After some time away from the public eye, Williams re-emerged and embarked on a successful music career.
 In 1988, she released her debut album, The Right Stuff,The Comfort Zone, sold over two million copies and contained the chart-topping single “Save the Best for Last.”
 Williams’ third album, 1994’s The Sweetest Days, also went platinum.
 In 1995, she recorded “Colors of the Wind,” the theme song on the soundtrack for the animated feature Pocahontas; the song later earned an Academy Award.

 As Williams continued to record and perform music into the coming decade, her acting career heated up.
 She made her big-screen debut with a small role in 1987’s The Pick-Up Artist, featuring Molly Ringwald and Robert Downey Jr., and also appeared in the 1991 Richard Pryor-Gene Wilder vehicle Another You.
 She then moved on to co-starring roles in 1996’s Eraser, with Arnold Schwarzenegger; 1997’s Soul Food, whose ensemble cast included Nia Long, Vivica A. Fox and Mekhi Pfifer; the 2000 remake of Shaft, directed by John Singleton and featuring Samuel L. Jackson; and 2004’s Johnson Family Vacation, with Cedric the Entertainer.
 Williams also racked up credits on the small-screen, including roles on the short-lived series Boomtown and South Beach.
-Since 2006, she has co-starred on the hit ABC sitcom Ugly Betty.
-Williams has received two Emmy Award nominations for Outstanding Supporting Actress in a Comedy Series for her role as the scheming former supermodel Wilhelmina Slater.
+From 2006-2010, she co-starred on the hit ABC sitcom Ugly Betty.
+Williams received multiple Emmy Award nominations for Outstanding Supporting Actress in a Comedy Series for her role as the scheming former supermodel Wilhelmina Slater.

 Williams has also appeared on Broadway, where she made her debut in 1994 with a starring role in The Kiss of the Spider Woman.
 She earned a Tony Award nomination for her appearance in the 2002 revival of Into the Woods.